Security and Privacy

 Suspend digital banking access in the event of a scam or fraud

-Once the digital banking access is suspended, you will no longer be able to log in to Maybank2u online or mobile banking to change your password.
+Once your digital banking access is suspended, you will no longer be able to log in to Maybank2u online or mobile banking.

 To re-activate your Maybank2u online and mobile banking access, you will need to visit any of our Maybank Singapore branches with your NRIC or passport.